nativeanish/Twitter-Dapp/README.md

- (6) Answering to <b>Now we need to ask some big and universal questions!
+ (6) Answering to <b>some big and universal questions!
 How decentralization will help to solve the major issues above listed?
-And how the second diagram will solve the problem?</b> from chapter 1
+And how the second diagram will solve the problem?</b>